 - Excellent oral and written communications skills.

-- Professional proficiency in written and spoken English is required; professional proficiency in Shona or other national language strongly preferred.
+- Professional proficiency in written and spoken English is required; professional proficiency in Shona or another national language is strongly preferred.